← All projects

 AAM CFM essay on the Body Metrics exhibition, 2015 (Romie co-bylined as Curator / Project Director, Health and Biotech).

 What I did.
-My role on the Tech Interactive side was Concept, Development Lead, and Evaluation, paired with co-curator Anja Scholze, PhD.
+My role on the Tech Interactive side was Concept, Development Lead, and Evaluation.
 The Tech’s exhibitions team built the project across about three years with a roughly 50-person cross-functional staff.
 The interactive design and build partnership was with Local Projects in New York.
 Heart-rate variability, electrodermal activity, breathing patterns, and attention measures were rendered into visualizations visitors could see, manipulate, and reflect on.
 We paired direct biofeedback (try to slow your breathing, watch the line change) with structured mindfulness prompts and small-group exercises.
 Content partnerships came from academic and industry research labs across the wearable-biometrics field.

 Awards